Polirurre/MIA-GAN/README.md

 Second axis of my MIA: This file performs a K-Nearest-Neighbor after the PCA.
 Therefore, it will find similar trajectories between the datasets and return their distance.
 Moreover, you can choose between different distance_metrics, in my case none had an edge between them.

 6. MIN MAX
-        Most likelyhood classifier based on probability and a threshold
+Most likelyhood classifier based on probability and a threshold.

-7. SVM
+8. SVM
 Support Vector Machine that can use linear, polynomial or radial basis kernel classifier.

-8. Random Forest
+10. Random Forest
-        Random Forest classifier
+Random Forest classifier.

-I recommend if you want to mess around with the code to take a look at my paper (to be published) or a brief article that showcases this work presented in RECSI 2024
+I recommend if you want to mess around with the code to take a look at my paper (to be published, arxiv is taking long) or a brief article that showcases this work presented in RECSI 2024.